 The Green Man is a good news story.
 At a time when many village pubs are closing, it’s bucking the trend.
 Up until 2016 it was a run-down boozer on the verge of closure.
 But then Phil and Leeanne Docherty took it on and turned things around.

-The couple have brought serious enthusiasm and energy to the pub.
+The couple have brought enthusiasm and energy to the pub.
 This combined with their welcoming, professional manner has transformed The Green Man into a buzzing village hub.
-But they haven’t only got the service and atmosphere spot on, the food is very good too.
-There’s a solid main menu offering pub classics, plus an impressive list of specials on the blackboard.
+But they haven’t only got the service and atmosphere spot on, the food is good too.
+There’s a solid main menu offering pub classics, plus an impressive list of specials on the blackboard and some excellent Afternoon Tea options.
 Local sourcing is a priority.
 The beer is well kept.

 Cleverly, the pub’s downstairs room – it’s split level – has been given the feel of a light and airy tea room, while the upstairs is a more traditional pub bar.
-This has widened The Green Man’s appeal by stopping it from becoming too masculine and pubby (the fate of many a pub).
-It also allows customers to choose whichever environment they fancy depending on their mood.
+This allows customers to choose whichever environment they fancy depending on their mood.